Cray-HPE/docs-csm/operations/security_and_authentication/Retrieve_an_Authentication_Token.md

         follows:

             ```bash
-            ncn-w001# echo "$(kubectl get secrets admin-client-auth \
-            -ojsonpath='{.data.client-secret}' | base64 -d)"
+            ncn-w001# echo "$(kubectl get secrets admin-client-auth -ojsonpath='{.data.client-secret}' | base64 -d)"
+            ```

+            Example output:

+            ```text
             2b0d6df0-183b-40e6-93be-51c7854388a1
             ```

         - Given the client ID and secret, the user can retrieve a token by requesting one from Keycloak.

-In the example below, replace the string being assigned to client\_secret with the actual client secret from the previous step.
+            In the example below, replace the string being assigned to `client_secret` with the actual client secret from the previous step.

             In the following example, the python -mjson.tool is not required, it formats the output for readability.